 "Web server" can refer to hardware or software, or both of them working together.

 - On the software side, a web server includes several parts that control how web users access hosted files, at minimum an HTTP server.
 An HTTP server is a piece of software that understands URLs (web addresses) and HTTP (the protocol your browser uses to view webpages).

-At the most basic level, whenever a browser needs a file which is hosted on a web server, the browser requests the file via HTTP.
-When the request reaches the correct web server (hardware), the HTTP server (software) accepts request, finds the requested document (if it doesn't then a 404 response is returned), and sends it back to the browser, also through HTTP.
+At the most basic level, whenever a browser needs a file hosted on a web server, the browser requests the file via HTTP.
+When the request reaches the correct web server (hardware), the HTTP server (software) sends the requested document back, also through HTTP.

 To publish a website, you need either a static or a dynamic web server.

 A static web server, or stack, consists of a computer (hardware) with an HTTP server (software).
 We call it "static" because the server sends its hosted files "as-is" to your browser.

 A dynamic web server consists of a static web server plus extra software, most commonly an application server and a database.
 We call it "dynamic" because the application server updates the hosted files before sending them to your browser via the HTTP server.

 For example, to produce the final webpages you see in the browser, the application server might fill an HTML template with contents from a database.
 Sites like MDN or Wikipedia have many thousands of webpages, but they aren't real HTML documents, only a few HTML templates and a giant database.
 This setup makes it easier and quicker to maintain and deliver the content.